 To this day however, I can’t shake my love of making something look real.
 In a way, spending the tremendous effort and time that it takes to depict a thing confirms it exists, that I know it, and by extension, that I exist!
 The magic of the studio is that, in the process of bringing into being an object, an idea, a question, I can extricate single gleanings of how my consciousness works.
 By becoming cognizant of those workings, I come to know myself.

-Sounds so narcissistic, yet here’s the thing about the arts: I believe that if I can accurately reconstruct what I perceived, in and through all my humanness you may experience my perception in and through all your humanness.
+Sounds rather narcissistic, yet here’s the thing about the arts: I believe that if I can accurately reconstruct what I perceived, in and through all my humanness you may experience my perception in and through all your humanness.
 In giving form to my perceptions, you may recognize, (literally – to know again- to identify someone or something from having encountered them before) the thing being expressed.
+I am human, you are human.